-When a person dishonestly makes a false representation and in doing so intends to make a gain for themselves or a loss for another then they are committing fraud.
-There are many different types of fraud, but all are based on the same principles.
+When a person dishonestly makes a false representation and in doing so intends to make a gain for themselves or a loss for another, then they are committing fraud.

 A business being a victim of fraud can have serious repercussions.
 There is a risk of serious financial loss which could ultimately cause the company to become bankrupt.
 For this reason, measures should be taken to limit the risk posed by these types of fraud.